 Undergraduate Degrees in Gerontology

-The School of Aging Studies offers a Bachelor of Science in Aging Sciences and Bachelor of Science in Aging Sciences, as well as a Minor in Gerontology.
-Students interested in these programs should contact the School as early as possible in their careers at the University of South Florida.
+The School of Aging Studies offers a Bachelor of Science in Health Care Administration and a Bachelor of Science in Aging Sciences, as well as a Minor in Gerontology.
+Students interested in these programs should contact the School as early as possible in their career at the University of South Florida.

-Gerontology is the study of the process of human aging in all its many aspects: physical, psychological and social.
-In the School of Aging Studies emphasizes learning that can be applied to real-world needs and situations.
+Gerontology is the study of human aging in all its facets: biological, psychological, and social.
+The School of Aging Studies emphasizes learning that can be applied to real-world needs and situations.

 Starting in 1967, we are one of the nation’s oldest programs, with faculty experts in diverse academic and professional areas, from healthy aging to the study of dementia.
 Students in both undergraduate programs learn to view aging from multiple perspectives through in-person and online courses, as well as field work in the community.